hyamamoto/gentoo-bento/README.md

 By updating stage4 builder, you may end up building  your own ideal environment and preserve it in a virtual image.

-Stable features from this project will be pushed to the [veewee](https://github.com/jedi4ever/veewee) repository, also the baseboxes encapsulated by these veewee definitions will be publicly available.
+Stable features from this project will be pushed to the [veewee](https://github.com/jedi4ever/veewee) repository, also the baseboxes encapsulated by these veewee definitions will be publicly available via [Vagrantbox.es](http://vagrantbox.es/).

 Downloads